Let’s celebrate the outstanding accomplishments of UMass Lowell First-Gen #UMLFirst students, faculty and staff.

 O'Leary Library, Suite 100

-These books are a special collection from RHSA, sharing literary resources that speak to the first-gen experience.
+These books are a special collection from the River Hawks Scholars Academy (RHSA), sharing literary resources that speak to the first-gen experience.
 Borrowing is the same process.
-Check-out at the library counter, 4th floor in O'Leary Library.
+Check-out at the library counter, 4th floor in the O'Leary Library.

 RHSA Open House